meganz/mingw-std-threads/README.md

 It seems that for cross-platform threading implementation, the GCC standard library relies on the gthreads library.
 If this library is not available, as is the case with MinGW, the std::thread, std::mutex, std::condition_variable are not defined.
-However, higher-level mutex helper classes are still defined in <mutex> and are usable.
+However, higher-level mutex helper classes are still defined in &lt;mutex&gt; and are usable.
 Hence, this implementation does not re-define them, and to use these helpers, you should include <mutex> as well, as explained in the usage section.